-Develop, deliver, and evaluate an Inclusive Leadership Professional Development Program to enable deans, directors, and DEI liaisons to embed impactful inclusive practices within their organizations.
-This program will develop strategic ADEI goals, establish accountability practices, review and update organizational policies, navigate organizational tensions effectively, and close equity gaps.
+Develop, deliver, and evaluate an Inclusive Leadership Professional Development Program to enable deans, directors, and organizational development liaisons to embed impactful inclusive practices within their organizations.
+This program will develop strategic inclusive excellence goals, establish accountability practices, review and update organizational policies, navigate organizational tensions effectively, and close equity gaps.
 In addition, implementing a dynamic inter-institutional cohort model will enable collaborative learning and growth across organizations and cultivate a supportive network of leaders.

-3. Embracing the Energy in Difference: Co-Creating and Sustaining a Diverse Library Community
+3. Embracing the Energy in Difference: Co-Creating and Sustaining an Inclusive Library Community

-Develop, deliver, and evaluate a pilot program with one or two libraries that supports ADEI organizational change through individual and collective action.
-The program will enhance the ability of librarians and library staff to integrate meaningful ADEI practices into their daily work and experiences through positive, human-centered organizational development methods.
+Develop, deliver, and evaluate a pilot program with one or two libraries that advances inclusive excellence through organizational change driven by individual and collective action.
+The program will enhance the ability of librarians and library staff to integrate meaningful inclusive excellence practices into their daily work and experiences through positive, human-centered organizational development methods.

-By analyzing impactful ADEI practices, the assessment also uncovered key conclusions:
+By analyzing impactful inclusive excellence practices, the assessment also uncovered key conclusions:

-- Value BIPOC Librarians' Origin Stories: Recognize that BIPOC librarians' unique origin stories and experiences extend beyond demographic labels. - Leadership and BIPOC Librarians: Ensure BIPOC librarians are supported by supervisors who are available and committed to their success and personal goals.
-Additionally create opportunities for relationship-building within the organization. - Aligning Values with Organizational Capabilities: Help BIPOC librarians establish strategic boundaries and align their goals with the organization's capacity, supporting their career development and well-being, within and outside of librarianship.
+- Value Librarians' Origin Stories: Recognize that librarians from underrepresented communities have unique origin stories and experiences that extend beyond traditional demographic labels. - Leadership and Librarians from Underrepresented Communities: Ensure librarians from the underrepresented communities are supported by supervisors who are available and committed to their success and personal goals.
+Additionally create opportunities for relationship-building within the organization. - Aligning Values with Organizational Capabilities: Help librarians from underrepresented communities to establish strategic boundaries and align their goals with the organization's capacity, supporting their career development and well-being, within and outside of librarianship.

-However, the greatest insight into ADEI practices is that the most significant impact is not achieved through traditional DEI committees, policies, trainings, cultural events, or strategic plans.
-Instead, ADEI is often achieved through authentic connections.
+However, the greatest insight into inclusive excellence practices is that the most significant impact is not achieved through traditional committees, policies, training, cultural events, or strategic plans.
+Instead, inclusive excellence is often achieved through authentic connections.

-Moments of empowerment and investment in relationships across the organization and the LIS community, combined with inclusive leadership, are what is truly transforming the experience for BIPOC librarians.
-The collective power of daily actions, behaviors, and supported interactions among individuals within the LIS community bring ADEI practices to life.
+Moments of empowerment and investment in relationships across the organization and the LIS community, combined with inclusive leadership, are what is truly transforming the experience for librarians from underrepresented communities.
+The collective power of daily actions, behaviors, and supported interactions among individuals within the LIS community bring inclusive excellence practices to life.

-The assessment recommendations, methodology, and best practices included in this report radically depart from how ADEI is traditionally approached and practiced in libraries.
+The assessment recommendations, methodology, and best practices included in this report radically depart from how inclusive excellence is traditionally approached and practiced in libraries.
 This is intentional.
 To reach our goals, the recommendations encourage individuals, library communities, and OhioNet to evaluate and experiment with new approaches-together.